Hero Image

 1 V 1 BATTLE DIVISION

-For each battle a single winner will be determined by a panel of 3 to 5 judges.
+Each battle format pits two tricking athletes head-to-head in a single elimination battle.
+Regardless of the battle format, a single winner will be determined by a panel of 3 to 5 judges.
 In the case of a tie, competitors will each have a single pass to determine the battle's winner.

 Ethan Turner at CATT 2023